 If you are looking for a job you can use the 160 characters of your Twitter bio to stand out and let people know what type of work you are looking for.

 You can include a link on your Twitter profile.
-If you don’t have a personal blog or website that may be relevant it might be worthwhile directing people to your LinkedIn profile instead.
+If you don’t have a personal blog, website or portfolio that may be relevant it might be worthwhile directing people to your LinkedIn profile instead.

 There are a wide variety of job hashtags including #JobSearch or #Careers.
 Keeping on top of conversations with these hashtags will allow you to be the first to know if someone posts a new job on Twitter.